Shoutout to the friendly neighborhood reviewer In To It Reviews for lending me this demo unit!

 Related: Beginners Guide: What is a USB DAC?

 Because of this, and because of the fact that it is indeed a class A amp (Class A = less distortion), do I perceive the sound to be a bit cleaner, a bit smoother, and a bit more fluid than a DAC that does not utilize Asynchronous USB?

 On Common’s “The Light” (a track I’ve heard hundreds of times), I hear the faint singing in the background, more so than in years past.
-I’ve always been able to hear it somewhat, even in my early middle school days during the year it came out (in 2000 I was in 8th grade).
+I’ve always been able to hear it somewhat, even in my early middle school days during the year it came out.

 The decay and instrument clarity on the opening “Black Cow” sounds equally as stunning and revealing.